This condition includes four heart defects that can lead to oxygen-poor blood going directly to the body.

 Infants with tetralogy of Fallot need repair with surgery.
 If oxygen levels are low or infants have hypercyanotic spells, surgery is done in early infancy.
 If children have few symptoms, surgery is sometimes delayed until later in infancy.

 If infants have low birth weight or have complex defects, doctors may use less invasive procedures to keep blood flowing to the lungs until corrective surgery can be done.
-For example, they may use a synthetic blood vessel (a shunt) to connect an artery in the lung to an artery that carries blood from the heart.
+For example, they may use a synthetic blood vessel (a shunt) to connect the aorta to a lung artery.
 This procedure routes blood to the lungs so that it can obtain oxygen before it goes to the rest of the body.
 Another option can be done during cardiac catheterization, in which a thin tube (catheter) with an expandable flexible tube (stent) at its tip is passed through a blood vessel in the arm or leg into the heart.
 The stent is expanded in the heart to enlarge the outflow to the lungs, which helps increase levels of oxygen in the blood.

 During corrective surgery, the ventricular septal defect is closed, the narrowed passageway from the right ventricle and the narrowed pulmonary valve are widened, and the patent ductus arteriosus is closed.

 Children need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract) before and usually after surgical repair.
 These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.